-- Around 1,200 people were diagnosed with anal cancer in 2011 in the UK, that's more than 3 people every day.
+- There were around 1,200 new cases of anal cancer in the UK in 2012, that’s around 3 people every day.

 - Anal cancer is more common in women than men, the male:female ratio of cases is 10:18.

-- Half of anal cancer cases occur in people aged 65 and over.
+- Around a quarter (26%) of cases of anal cancer are diagnosed in people aged 75 and over.

 Anal cancer statistics

 Deaths from anal cancer, 2012, UK

 Preventable cases of anal cancer, UK

 - Around 310 people died from anal cancer in 2012 in the UK, that's almost one person every day.